 The seller will have to remove their license plate and their windshield registration sticker before turning over the car to you; the buyer

-No need for New York DMV soon, as eTags vehicle services adds New York to CA, FL, MD, and PA locations.
+No need for New York DMV, as eTags vehicle services are available in New York to CA, FL, MD, and PA locations.
 Drivers transferring titles will have a dedicated title specialist to help them navigate the process.
 All you’ll have to do is upload a few documents and check your status by email for any pending details we may need.
 You can do it all from your cellphone, with no face masks or social distancing required.